Layer7-Community/graphman-client/README.md

 ```

 > [!TIP]
-> To include the dependencies, consider specifying below parameter
+> To include the dependencies, choose either of the below option
 >
+> using the query suffix
+>> <some-query>**:full**
+>
+> using the additional parameter
 >> _--variables.includeAllDependencies true_

 > [!NOTE]
 > Sometimes, complex query execution might get aborted due to the limits imposed for protection.
-> Please adjust the allowed query complexity using the gateway's system property (com.l7tech.server.graphman.maxQueryComplexity=3000).
+> Please adjust the allowed query max depth and complexity using the gateway's system properties.
 > For more information, please check the system properties section of the [graphman](https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-gateway/11-1/apis-and-toolkits/graphman-management-api.html) page.

 ### service
-This query lets you package a particular web API service from the source gateway.
+This query lets you package a particular published service from the source gateway.
 You can package it with
 or without its dependencies.
-You identify which web API service to pull by providing the command the
+You identify which service to pull by providing the command the
-resolution path defined for this web API service.
+resolution path defined for this service.

 To export /hello-world service without dependencies:
 ```
-./graphman.sh export --using webApiService --variables.resolutionPath /hello-world --output hello-world.json
+./graphman.sh export --using service --variables.resolutionPath /hello-world --output hello-world.json
 ```
 To export /hello-world service along with its dependencies:
 ```
-./graphman.sh export --using webApiService:full --variables.resolutionPath /hello-world --output hello-world.json
+./graphman.sh export --using service:full --variables.resolutionPath /hello-world --output hello-world.json
 ```

 ### General using queries and creating your own queries